-Even where it is not mandated by law or specific businesses and buildings it can be wise to have a mask, and a backup mask with you.
-Even after being vaccinated.
+Not mandated by law or specific businesses and buildings.
+It can be wise to have a mask and a backup mask with you.
+After being vaccinated.
 There are still many variants of COVID out there, and even vaccinated individuals have been testing positive for the virus again.

-Even if you have been vaccinated, or do not even believe in the COVID-19 virus, then it is just plain smart to be sure you have a reserve of N95 masks at hand.
+If you have been vaccinated.
+Do not even believe in the COVID-19 virus.
+It is just plain smart to be sure you have a reserve of N95 masks at hand.
 They may prove necessary for commercial travel for quite some time.
 They may protect those you love, even if you believe that you are immune.

 When this inevitably happens, you can bet that N95 masks will be in short supply.
 Early news may downplay the event to ensure those with privileged information can stock up on masks first, and healthcare workers and frontline responders can stockpile sufficient mask supplies for months or years.

 Don’t have to deal with price gouging or the worst restrictions either.

 While the government always wants to ensure health care workers get the first shot at the best masks, they also recommend the same N95 dust mask for all when available.
 They offer the best quality protection and wearability.

 CDC guidance for face masks still recommends these NIOSH-approved N95 masks when supplies are available.

 These masks fit right for real protection against bioaerosol viruses.
 Made to filter out tiny airborne particles and offer comfortable breathability.

 For those wanting even more supreme protection, there are also National Institute for Occupational Safety and Health (NIOSH) certified N99 masks, which block out 99% of micro-fine particulates, and still give you full breaths of clean air.

 N95, KN95, and FFP2 are types of mask classes.
 The codes refer to the safety performance standards tested.